Beautiful Movies Set in Provence, France

 The 1955 movie ‘To Catch a Thief’ is a romantic, jewel heist mystery starring Hollywood royalty Cary Grant and Grace Kelly.

-In the film, Cary Grant’s villa is located in Saint-Jeannet, one of the aptly named ‘perched villages’ a couple of miles northwest of Nice.
-Crime capers ensue on the roads around the pretty villages of Le Bar sur Loup and Tourettes sur Loup, before continuing into the principality of Monte Carlo, home to one of the world’s most iconic casinos.
+In the film, Cary Grant’s villa is located in Saint-Jeannet, one of the aptly named ‘perched villages’, a couple of miles northwest of Nice.
+Crime capers ensue on the roads around the pretty villages of Le Bar-sur-Loup and Tourettes sur Loup, before continuing into the principality of Monte Carlo, home to one of the world’s most iconic casinos.

-Nice flower market where Grant’s character meets the insurance man from Lloyds played by John Williams was not filmed in the real Cours Saleya in the Old Town which still exists today, but in a recreated area a few blocks north on Boulevard Jean Jaures.
+Nice flower market where Grant’s character meets the insurance man from Lloyds, played by John Williams, was not filmed in the real Cours Saleya in the Old Town, which still exists today, but in a recreated area a few blocks north on Boulevard Jean Jaures.
 The reason for the location switch?
 Practicality.
 The road was wider to film on.

-Fans of old movies and cinematic greats will adore this classic while gaining a rare glimpse of French culture and fashion in the Cote d’Azur in the 1950’s.
+Fans of old movies and cinematic greats will adore this classic while gaining a rare glimpse of French culture and fashion in the Côte d’Azur in the 1950s.

 Transporter 3 (2008)

-In the third and final instalment of this action thriller genre, British actor Jason Statham continues his role of professional ‘transporter’ Frank Martin, who in this movie, returns to France to deliver ‘packages’ with no questions asked.
+In the third and final instalment of this action thriller genre, British actor Jason Statham continues his role of professional ‘transporter’ Frank Martin, who, in this movie, returns to France to deliver ‘packages’ with no questions asked.

 Frank is on a fishing trip with Inspector Tarconi when his companion receives a call about a car evading a police chase.
-That evening, the same vehicle crashes into Frank’s home containing a wounded transporter named Malcolm who is wearing a metal device around his wrist.
+That evening, the same vehicle crashes into Frank’s home, containing a wounded transporter named Malcolm who is wearing a metal device around his wrist.
 Without giving too much of the plot away, Frank is tasked with returning the young woman in the back of the car, Valentina (Natalya Rudakova), a kidnapped daughter of a government official from Marseille to Odessa, Ukraine.

-Frank’s house in the movie was built on a set in Cassis in Provence and it also serves as a terrace for La Presqu’ile Restaurant in Port Miou.
+Frank’s house in the movie was built on a set in Cassis in Provence, and it also serves as a terrace for La Presqu’ile Restaurant in Port Miou.
 Visit the area to marvel at crystalline jade-coloured waters and hike the coastline within the Calanques National Park.

 The Horseman on the Roof (1995)